NarayanaMurariG/DAA-Project-1/README.md

 patch and then copied those pixels to the final output.

 ##Commands to Run
+All the sample outputs and intermediate outputs are stored in intermediate outputs directory

 How to run the application and arguments needed:
     ImageQuilting.py <path-to-sample-image> x y tileSize